Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108: Ivection resonances

 \subsection{Resonant perturbation from binary}

-In this subsection we study how the perturbation from the binary affects the mutual inclination of the planets.
-For simplicity, we only consider two limiting cases: when the binary has zero eccentricity ($e_B=0$), and when the binary has very large eccentricity ($e_B\to 1$).
+In this subsection we study the secular perturbation from the binary.
+For simplicity, we only consider two limiting cases: when the binary has zero eccentricity ($e_B=0$), and when the binary has very large eccentricity [$(1-e_B)\ll 1$]. {The results for the limiting cases can be interpreted as the lowest-order term of the resonant perturbation potential expanded in powers of $e_B$ and $(1-e_B)$ respectively.
+For intermediate $e_B$ (where expanding in $e_B$ or $(1-e_B)$ is a bad approximation), it is likely that the resonances found for the limiting cases remain qualitatively the same, except that their strengths (amplitudes of the resonant potentials) will be affected by $e_B$.}